Summer Wonder: Early Readers (ages 0-4)

 As a parent, you are your child’s first, best teacher.
 The Kent County Success Basics are five fun, easy and powerful ways to help your child grow.

-Complete Summer Wonder's 30-Day Challenge by doing 30 days of any of the following activities between June 1 and August 7.
+Complete Summer Wonder's 30-Day Challenge by doing 30 days of any of the following activities between June 1 and August 7 (see below for specific ideas).

 - Respond to your child’s feelings and let them know that all feelings are okay.